bernardopires/django-tenant-schemas/README.rst

 ----------------

-A schema can be seen as a directory in an operating system, each directory (schema) with it’s own set of files (tables and objects).
+A schema can be seen as a directory in an operating system, each directory (schema) with it's own set of files (tables and objects).
 This allows the same table name and objects to be used in different schemas without conflict.
-For an accurate description on schemas, see `PostgreSQL’s official documentation on schemas`_.
+For an accurate description on schemas, see `PostgreSQL's official documentation on schemas`_.

 Why schemas
 -----------